munaray/standeva-munaray/src/markdown/end-of-va-era.md

 1. **Inventory the work.** List every task currently done by VAs—order management, catalog updates, marketplace compliance, supplier follow-ups, executive inbox triage.
 2. **Prioritize high-frequency SOPs.** Focus on processes that run daily or weekly and have clear rules or decision trees.
-3. **Encode in an agent platform.** Use clickagent.ai to map the data inputs, decision logic, and actions an agent should perform.
+3. **Encode in an agent platform.** Use ProcessZero.ai to map the data inputs, decision logic, and actions an agent should perform.
 4. **Pilot, measure, scale.** Launch with one workflow, capture the hours saved and error rates eliminated, then roll the blueprint across departments.

 ## From Managing People to Managing Systems